YValeri/dynamorio/api/samples/padloc_docs/PADLOC_SYSTEM.md

 ## Symbol wide instrumentation
 Upon seeing a basic block, we need to know if we need to instrument it.
 For that, we check where lies the address of its first instruction.
 If the instruction is part of a symbol we instrument, we instrument the basic block, otherwise we don't instrument it.

+## Symbol generation mechanism
+To ease the making of the whitelist and blacklist, the client can generate a file containing the list of modules and symbols used by the program.
+For that, we replace the instrumentation routine by a symbol logging routine.
+When a basic block contains a instrumentable instruction, we register its symbol.
+For that, we use the drsym DynamoRIO extension to get the module and symbols associated with the address of the current basic block.
+When we obtain the names of the module and the symbol, we add them to the modules_vector.
+At the end, the modules_vector is written to a file in text format.

+## Symbol lookup mechanism
+When using the whitelist or the blacklist, we need to find which symbol or module a particular basic block corresponds to.
+Firstly, we parse the files to get a module_vector.
+The next step is to translate the module_vector into a lookup_vector.
+The module_vector only has the names of the symbols and modules, while the lookup_vector also has the adress ranges of them.
+Using the lookup_vector is then more efficient than using the module_vector because we don't have to keep the symbols table in memory and we just have to compare integers to ranges.
+To translate the names into adresses, we again use drsym to find all the necessary informations.
+For modules, their adresses are handled differently between Windows and Unix.
+In Windows, the modules are contiguous, meaning that there's no gap of adresses in it, while Unix can have different segments of module at different locations in memory.
+We have to take that into account when checking if the basic block is in a instrumented basic block.
+For symbols, they are contiguous, so just checking if the address lies in the range of the symbol is sufficient.

 ___
 # Limitations and improvements {#limitations}